 Putting a draft-excluding strip along the bottom of sliding doors or at the base of entryway doors provides a barrier against warm air leaving through the lower track or bottom of the door.

 TighteningLoose hinges may seem like a issue only for homes with older doors.
-But if you feel cold air is leaking into your room, it’s worth investigating the connections of doors of any age to make sure they’re as securely attached to the frame as they’re able to be.
+But if you feel cold air is getting into your room, it’s worth investigating the connections of doors of any age to make sure they’re as securely attached to the frame as they’re able to be.
 Over time, hinges can loosen from the frame due to warping.
 Taking a moment to adjust the hinges is a great preventative action to take before the temperatures change with each season.

-To ensure damage isn’t done by overdoing it, it’s important to tighten hinges slowly and manually.
+To ensure damage isn’t caused by overdoing it, it’s important to tighten hinges slowly and manually.
 Use a screwdriver and not a drill to protect your door.
 Twisting the screw further than necessary might strip the socket, destroy the screw and lead to more severe problems with hinges in the future.

 Increasing humidityYou may not be disturbed by the dehydrated indoor air that comes with winter, but your doors certainly can be impacted by it.
 Using a humidifier is a good way to keep an acceptable moisture level in your indoor air.
 Choose a humidifier that allows you to set and maintain a desired humidity level for best results.
 This will prevent adding too much moisture in the air, which can develop a different set of problems.